clowntheArt/gw2acr-guide/index.md

 * few or no conditions
 * lowest priority

-filler chains absorb timing variance and prevent idle time.
+filler chains absorb timing variance and prevent idle time

 ---

 ## stunbreak chains

-stunbreak chains are evaluated separately from other chains.
+stunbreak chains are evaluated separately from other chains

 * they trigger only under control-impairing conditions
 * they should contain only stunbreak or survival actions
 * they should be kept minimal and defensive

-do not place general utility or damage skills in stunbreak chains.
+do not place general utility or damage skills in stunbreak chains

 ---

 ## conditions

-conditions control when a chain or action may execute.
+conditions control when a chain or action may execute

 common examples: